Abdelrhman1326/Python-Youtube-Downloader/README.md

 - **yt-dlp**: Used for high-speed metadata extraction and downloading.
 - **FFmpeg**: Handles the merging of separate video and audio streams into a single MP4 file.
 - **Virtual Environment**: The scripts automatically create and manage a `.venv` folder to keep your system Python clean.

-## 📄 License

-This project is intended for personal use.
-Please respect the terms of service of the content platforms you use.